 Is invoice factoring cheaper than a bank loan?

-It depends.
-A 2.5% factoring fee on a net-30 invoice annualizes to roughly 30%.
-A bank line of credit at 10% APR is cheaper on paper.
-But bank lines require 680+ credit scores, 2+ years in business, and weeks of underwriting — and may not be available at all for startups or businesses with imperfect credit.
-Factoring is accessible, fast, and flexible where bank financing is not.
+Well, it varies.
+A 2.5% factoring fee on a net-30 invoice comes to about 30% annually.
+A bank line of credit at 10% APR appears cheaper.
+But here’s the catch: bank lines require credit scores over 680, at least two years in business, and weeks of underwriting.
+Plus, they might not be available for new businesses or those with less-than-perfect credit.
+Factoring, on the other hand, is accessible, quick, and flexible where banks fall short.

 Do factoring rates decrease over time?